caoccao/Javet/docs/reference/converters/proxy_converter.rst

 Static: Enum
 ------------

 Static class usually does not have an instance.
-The universal proxy based converter is smart enough to handle that.
+The dynamic proxy based converter is smart enough to handle that.

 .. code-block:: java